haslersn/sarntaler/src/marm/README.md

 ```
 #### <a name="lhs"></a> Expressions for accessing variables
 You can access variables simply by entering the variable name.
 If you want to access information which is
-encapsulated by the message sender or is a contract-global variable in a contract, you can do so by firstly
+a contract-global variable, you can do so by simply entering the variable name.
+Of course this implies that all
+variables (contract-global **and** -local) **must** be unique so that there will never be two variables with the same
+name in one scope (*one scope includes hereby all outer scopes*).

+If you want to access one accounts balance you might do so by writing the accounts address (either your contracts by writing
-entering `msg` or `contract` and then separated by a `.` (dot) the variable name (or procedure name).
+`contract` or any other account by writing a variable which includes that address) and then separated by a simple dot (`.`)
+`balance`.
+Otherwise the machine *may* halt.

 The grammar is defined by
 ```bnf